What Is the Difference Between SSDI and Long-Term Disability in Pennsylvania?

 SSDI is the Social Security Administration’s (SSA) disability insurance program for workers across the country.
 Your Social Security taxes fund this program, and if you become disabled, you can apply for benefits.
 Long-term disability, on the other hand, is usually provided through employment benefits or a private insurance policy.

-If you are considering applying for disability benefits, call the Pennsylvania disability lawyers at Young, Marr, Mallis & Deane.
+If you are considering applying for disability benefits, call the Pennsylvania disability lawyers at Young, Marr, Mallis & Associates.
 Call us today at (215) 515-2954 for a free case evaluation.

 What Is SSDI?